Lot of youths want to apply and get registered in top football clubs and academies in Nigeria currently looking for players.

 Lagos Tigers Football Club (LTFC) is a rapidly growing junior football club/soccer school based in Lekki.

-It was established in 2012, for boys and girls between the ages 3 to 15 years to fill the gap of quality football training for the youth.
+It was established in 2012 for boys and girls between the ages of 3 to 15 years to fill the gap of quality football training for the youth.

 A team of qualified coaches who have extensive experience working with children trains the club members.

-LTFC encourage and foster good sportsmanship, discipline and build confidence and integrity, recognize and develop the players’ individual strengths as well as encourage teamwork through fun play and technical training.
+LTFC encourages and foster good fair play, discipline and builds confidence and integrity, recognizes and develops the players’ individual strengths as well as encourages teamwork through fun play and technical training.